Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 I used to have an accurate "feel" for when an offer was coming.
 Last year, if I solved all the coding problems (even with minor flaws), presented a complete system design, and had an enjoyable conversation with the hiring manager, an offer would usually come.

 That reality has changed.
 Our culture tries to steer clear from the idea of "perfection", seeing it as unattainable or mentally taxing.
-Sadly, perfection has become the new bar at companies most want to join.
+Sadly, perfection is the new bar at companies that most want to join.

-1. **Coding**: In a 45-minute LeetCode-style interview with one Hard problem, the ideal outcome is to write a bug-free solution in 15–20 minutes, come up with sharp test cases, pass them, and then discuss optimizations.
-If there are follow-ups, you're expected to provide extendable solutions.
-In a one-hour OOP-style CodeSignal interview, most people can't even type fast enough to finish all 4 levels; you should aim to finish in ~40 minutes so you have time to discuss how to scale the toy system (e.g., it's usually a database, message queue, or workflow) to production.
-In ML coding, even reading the full training and inference loops can overwhelm most candidates --- but you're expected to complete the implementation and improve model performance in an hour.
+1. **Coding**: As an ML candidate, you may have the funny experience of writing a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API yesterday, debugging or writing a Transformer decoder today, and solving an LC hard tomorrow --- all with the expectation of being impeccable.
+Some friends complain about such expectations, saying that (almost) no one in real life is simultaneously a backend genius, a SOTA model author, and a competitive programmer.
+I just accept it as reality, swallow the pain, and try my best to get ready for all three.
+   - **LC**: If a LC-style interview is 45 minutes, you may solve 1 Easy + 1 Medium or 2 Medium (Meta), or 1 Hard with several follow-ups (e.g., Google, Snap, Databricks, Pinterest).
+In the former case, the ideal outcome is to take one look at the problem, come up and describe the solution in 1 min, code it up in 5-8 min, and do a dry run on simple test cases in 1 min.
+In the latter case, the ideal outcome is to write a bug-free solution in 15–20 minutes, come up with sharp test cases, pass them, and discuss optimizations.
+For follow-ups, you're expected to provide extendable solutions, either in code (first few) or in words (last one).
+If you don't see follow-ups, it means you've spent too long on the main problem.
+   - **OOP**: In a 1-hour OOP-style interview, you'll be writing a toy API to play a game, manage a database, manage a process, or serve other functions.
+The interview is usually organized into 4 levels.
+The first level is a simple warmup.
+Then you gradually expand the API in the next 3 levels.
+Most people can't type fast enough to finish all 4 levels, but an ideal candidate should finish in ~40 minutes and leave time to discuss how to scale the toy system in production.
+   - **ML**: In a 1-hour ML coding interview, you're either given some model code (e.g., model class, training and inference loops) and asked to debug bad performance, or you'll implement a model from scratch using NumPy or PyTorch and overfit it on toy samples.
+Many candidates spend too long reading the code or Googling NumPy/PyTorch syntax.
+An ideal candidate is fluent in PyTorch and NumPy and can code up common model architectures (e.g., linear layers, residual connections, Transformer blocks, non-linear activation functions) without thinking.
+Googling many times leaves you no time to debug or implement the model.
 2. **ML system design**: By now, everyone knows how to sketch a standard ranking pipeline --- L1 (candidate generation) 👉 L1 (first-stage ranking) 👉 L2 (second-stage ranking) 👉 L3 (call it re-ranking, value models, or "special effects").
 If you sound like everyone else, that won't cut it anymore.
 You need full control of the conversation: use the ranking funnel as scaffolding, but show insights that only a RecSys expert would have.
 Bring ideas and solutions from your work (e.g., you've worked on lifelong sequence models and they are actually a good choice here) and industry frontiers (e.g., this year's standouts are perhaps "One" series from Kuaishou or {{< backlink "generative_recommendation" "generative recommendation" >}} in general).
 3. **Project deep dive**: I've got offers because the team needed someone to work on X, and I happened to have worked on X. In one case, my first interviewer was so interested in X that they skipped the coding question and interviewers in the next few rounds ditched the agenda to ask me more about X. If you work on models with broad industry applications and your team is ahead of the industry, you have a natural advantage over very well-prepared candidates who don't have such experience.
 I think this is why you need to choose your current projects or next moves carefully --- as an ML engineer, try to choose a company that has the same or a more advanced ML stack as your current one; only move to a company with a {{< sidenote "dated" >}}It doesn't matter at all, for instance, if a ranking team currently uses DCNv2, RankMixer, or some other architectures for feature interaction, because details can change in a few projects, including yours.
 However, if a company doesn't use DL, has no plan to support DL, and won't benefit from DL, then think twice before joining, however much you like their product.
 In a few years when you interview again, perhaps for a frontier AI lab or a more mature company, you can speak to scope but won't capture sufficient interests in deep dives, research presentations, or team matches.
 Your future career may be limited to designer-driven, pre-IPO companies.{{< /sidenote >}} ML stack if you get a once-in-a-lifetime level bump (e.g., +2) or a package that keeps you happy for five years.
 Otherwise, you're cashing out too early and losing your advantage in 2-3 years.
 That said, you can still fail if you talk about a complex project as if it were trivial.
 I wrote a [post](https://www.yuan-meng.com/notes/project_complexity/) on how to present complex projects that do them justice.
 4. **ML fundamentals**: Most of the time, you'll get 3–5 rapid-fire ML fundamentals questions in a phone screen, often before coding.
 Many candidates are confused when they fail, remembering they've solved the coding question perfectly, only to forget that they made fundamental mistakes on ML fundamentals.
 One or two wrong answers can be enough for rejection.
 And if those 5 minutes already feels exposing, know that some companies have one or two 45-minute onsite rounds that keep asking ML fundamentals to test the limit of your deep learning knowledge.